LanLP0/WordFinder/README.md

                           DEFAULT
     -h, --help                       Prints help information
     -v, --verbose
-    -m, --min-letter      2          Minimum amount of letter a word needs to have in order to be parsed -M, --minimal                    Only show the first character on the result -S, --single                     Only search for the first occurrence of a word -s, --single-color               Only use one color to display the result -w, --wrap            True
+    -m, --min-letter      2          Minimum amount of letter a word needs to have in order to be searched for -M, --minimal                    Only show the first character on the result -S, --single                     Only search for the first occurrence of a word -s, --single-color               Only use one color to display the result -w, --wrap            True       Allow words to be wrapped around the left and right side of the character box --no-wrap                    Turn off wrapping (This have higher priority than --wrap) -e, --exclude                    Direction(s) to exclude searching from (coma seperated list) (Up, Down, Left, Right, UpLeft, UpRight, DownLeft, DownRight) --no-diag                    Don't search along diagonals (shorthand)
-    -e, --exclude                    Direction(s) to exclude searching from (coma seperated list) --no-diag                    Don't search along diagonals (quick option) --no-backward                Don't search backward (quick option)
+        --no-backward                Don't search backward (shorthand)
 ```
 ## Contributing